kkocdko/kblog/README.md

 4. (Optional) Execute `npm run dev` and view your blog in browser.

-5. Execute `npm run build` and put the content of `dist` directory into `master` branch, then push to github.
+5. Execute `npm run build` and put the content of `public` directory into `master` branch, then push to github.

 ### Migrating